 After opening Final Cut Pro X after you've reset the preferences to default, you can then set your preferences as they were configured previously.
 Do this before going on with tasks in Final Cut Pro X.

-Reset preferences in Final Cut Pro X 10.1.2
+Reset preferences in Final Cut Pro X 10.1.2 or later

 - Quit Final Cut Pro X.